 What should we wear on our elopement day?

-We always recommend to bring waterproof walking boots or shoes.
+We always recommend bringing waterproof walking boots or shoes.
 They would be the best choice for the typical terrain in the highlands and for your own safety.
-In case of rain waterproofs jacket should be must.
+In case of rain, waterproof jacket should be a must.

-If you elope to Scotland during summer it’s always recommended booking in advance (especially for highland elopements.)
-So you will be more likely to find the best and coziest places as old lodges, hotels and stylish Air b’n’b’s where to enjoy your staying and for beautiful shots of your preparation moments.
+If you elope to Scotland during summer it’s always recommended to book in advance (especially for highland elopements.)
+So you will be more likely to find the best and cosiest places as old lodges, hotels and stylish Air BnB's where to enjoy your staying and for beautiful shots of your preparation moments.

 How can we organize the whole thing from abroad?